-- Do I need to turn in material to both the Shorewood Canvas Page and into Ms. Tonkin?
+- Do I need to turn in material to both the Shorewood Canvas Page and into the Shorewood Main Office?

 - What are the differences between NHS and graduation requirement hours?

-Students can use NHS hours for graduation purposes.
+Students can use NHS hours for graduation purposes at Shorewood High School.

 - How can I check whether my hours have been miscounted?

-Check in with Ms. Stephens in the Career Center or Ms. Tonkin in the office then if there is reason to believe that hours have been miscounted then contact Mr. Eklund or Ms. Ryan.
-If hours have been found to have been miscounted due to a mistake on the schools end a student will not need to proceed through the appeals process.
+Check the hours recorded on the NHS Canvas page then if there is reason to believe that hours have been miscounted then contact Mr. Eklund (firstname.lastname@example.org).
+If hours have been found to have been miscounted due to a mistake on the school’s end a student will not need to proceed through the appeals process.

 - How can I check what hours I have completed?